 These are very useful tools for parents who want to make sure their child is only using the computer for academic activities rather than playing online with video games, watching videos on YouTube or Netflix, or communicating with friends on Facebook or Twitter.

 Likewise, schools and institutions who use Macs in libraries and computer labs can use these features to prevent students from getting distracted while in an educational environment.

-Parental controls come built into every Mac with OS X El Capitan installed on it, and they’re easy to enable and configure from any administrator account.
+Parental controls come built into every Mac with El Capitan or later installed on it, and they’re easy to enable and configure from any administrator account.

 To enable parental controls for any standard user on your Mac, you will need to be logged into an administrator account.
 Once you are, you can follow these steps to enable parental controls for a standard user: